-LVIA - Landscape and Visual Impact Assesments
+LVIA - Landscape and Visual Impact Assessments

-We have undertaken Landscape and Visual Impact Assessment as part of Environmental Impact Assessments and as part of informal appraisals, that have been requested for planning applications.
+We have undertaken Landscape and Visual Impact Assessments as part of Environmental Impact Assessments and as part of informal appraisals, that have been requested for planning applications.
 These assessments are undertaken in accordance with Guidelines for Landscape and Visual Assessment, 3rd Edition (GLVIA3) published by the Landscape Institute and IEMA.
 The scope of these studies are as agreed with the Local Planning Authorities through consultation, including a formal scoping process where studies form part of an EIA.

 Portland Radar - Dorset, UK

 Undertaken as part of a planning application this appraisal was concerned primarily with the changes resulting from the upgrade of an MOD RADAR facility.
 The proposed development although modest in size is in a highly prominent location on Portland, Dorset and is visible from the Dorset AONB, The Jurassic Coast World Heritage Site and other sensitive and designated landscapes.

 Landscape and Visual Appraisal for a hospitality development on a prominent coastal location on the east coast of Portland.
 The site is located within highly designated and sensitive landscapes with particular historic and scenic values.

 The appraisal includes assessment of views from the sea.

 Prince's Mead School - Winchester, UK